nxp-archive/openil_sja1105-tool/docs/md/sja1105-conf.5.md

 :   This is the filename used to store the staging, binary configuration
     employed by the command family **sja1105-tool config**.
-If not specified, it defaults to "_/etc/sja1105/.staging_".
+If not specified, it defaults to "_/lib/firmware/sja1105.bin_".
+This is the loacation and filename from where the sja1105 kernel module tries to load the configuration.
 It should be specified without quotes even if spaces are present in the filename.

 device

-:   This is the filename used to communicate with the SJA1105.
-It must
+:   This is the filename used to communicate with the sja1105 kernel module.
-    be a character device that supports the following ioctl calls:
-    SPI_IOC_RD_MODE, SPI_IOC_WR_MODE, SPI_IOC_WR_BITS_PER_WORD,
-    SPI_IOC_RD_BITS_PER_WORD, SPI_IOC_RD_MAX_SPEED_HZ,
-    SPI_IOC_WR_MAX_SPEED_HZ, SPI_IOC_MESSAGE.
-If not specified, it
-    defaults to "_/dev/spidev0.1_".
-The same restrictions apply as above.
+    It shall point to the sja1105 device in the sysfs. defaults to "_/sys/bus/spi/drivers/sja1105/spi0.1_".
+The same restrictions

-bits

-:   Number of bits per word for the SPI communication.
-Should be set to 8.

-delay

-:   Number of microseconds for how long to delay after sending the last bit
-    of this transfer before optionally deselecting the chip until the next one.
-    Defaults to zero.

-cs_change

-:   Set to 1 to deactivate Chip Select for the SPI device before starting
-    the next transfer, or 0 to keep Chip Select always active.
-Defaults to zero.

-mode

-:   Used to describe the Clock Polarity and Clock Phase for the SPI
-    transmission.
-May be set to "0" or "SPI_CPHA" or "SPI_CPOL" or "SPI_CPHA |
-    SPI_CPOL".
-Should be set (and defaults) to SPI_CPHA.

-speed

-:   Maximum SPI clock speed, in Hz.
-Should be set higher than 700 Hz and
-    lower than 17.8 MHz.
-Defaults to 1 MHz.
+    apply as above.

 dry_run